all-of-us/workbench/e2e/README.md

 environment.
 This is the same process as creating other local test users.
 Ensure that local test users are 2FA-Bypassed.
 Fill out the environment property file `.env` with local test users credentials.

-e2e tests require 4 test users:
+e2e tests require 5 test users:
 - USER_NAME: Default test user
 - WRITER_USER: Share workspace to this test user with WRITER role
 - READER_USER: Share workspace to this test user with READER role
 - COLLABORATOR_USER: Share workspace to this test user with OWNER role
+- ACCESS_TEST_USER: User to be modified outside of e2e tests to prepare for access testing

 Fill out local test user credentials
   - Copy `.env.sample`, save as `.env`.
   - Update `.env` with your local user emails.

 ## Command line tests are run using [Yarn](https://classic.yarnpkg.com/en/)
 **To see the list of available Yarn commands** <div class="text-blue">`yarn run`</div>